lihaoyi/joptimize/notes.md

     comes from a variable field whose concrete type can vary at runtime.
 That's ok, we just pick the narrowest type possible

+  - Return types to methods are also specialized; if the narrowed argument types to a duplicated method mean the return type is also narrowed, this is done and made available to downstream code making use of the method return value (requires dead code elimination)

 - Specialization is recursive; if a specialized method calls downstream methods and forwards along arguments, the downstream methods are also duplicated based on the narrowed types of the arguments